Reinforcing VLMs to Use Tools for Detailed Visual Reasoning Under Resource Constraints: Method

 \paragraph{Image resolution} In order to limit the memory footprint during training, we downsize images such that the long side does not exceed 1024 pixels.
-Note that when using the zoom tool the model only has access to this resized image and not the original higher-resolution one.
-To make sure the model is able to capture the details in the zoomed-in image, we further upscale the zoomed-in crop to the same size as the downsized input image.
+Note that when using the zoom tool, the model only has access to this resized image and not the original higher-resolution one.
+To make sure the model is able to capture the details in the zoomed-in image, we further upscale the zoomed-in crop to the same size as the downsized input image - at most 1024 x 1024 pixels.
 We find that this strategy helps the model generalize well on high-resolution visual tasks at inference time, which will be discussed in the following sections.
 In contrast, during evaluation we do not resize images: the zoom-in tool is directly applied to the original high-resolution image to give the model more visual detail.

-\paragraph{Limited tool use} Additionally, to reduce memory load, we limit the number of zoom-in tool use calls to 1 at both training and inference times.
+\paragraph{Limited tool use} To reduce GPU memory load, we limit the number of zoom-in tool use calls to 1 at both training and inference times.
+Limiting the number of tool calls prevents out-of-memory errors from multiple sequences of image tokens appended to the conversation.
 This limits our approach, as implemented, to tasks that require at most one detailed ROI per image.
-We enforce this constraint via structured decoding.
-When sampling responses from the model at both RL training and inference time, we use the regular expression $\texttt{([\^{}<]*)</think>([\^{}<]*)<answer>([\^{}<]*)</answer>}$ to guide the decoding of the model's second response.
+The model’s initial response (before any tool is called) is generated freely without structural constraints, allowing it to decide whether or not to invoke a tool based on the question.
+Once the tool is used, we guide the decoding of the model’s second response using the regular expression \texttt{[\^{}<]*)</think>\allowbreak{}([\^{}<]*)\allowbreak{}<answer>([\^{}<]*)</answer>}.
 This both prevents the model from invoking the tool, and ensures that there is an $\texttt{<answer>}$ field in the response and an end to the conversation.
-Limiting the number of tool calls prevents out-of-memory errors from multiple sequences of image tokens appended to the conversation.

 \paragraph{Easy-to-learn tool interface}